 But so much work is yet to be done!
 Millions are desperately waiting to hear about Jesus.
 We are determined to move forward, believing the Lord will indeed enable us to help more workers who are being sent out into the fields of Asia.

-Though the church was born through the ministry of GFA-supported national missionaries, there is no legal binding between GFA and Believers Eastern Church.
+Though the church was born through the ministry of GFA World workers, there is no legal binding between GFA World and Believers Eastern Church.

 Believers Eastern Church was established as a result of the need for churches on the mission field to disciple the new believers in places where no other churches yet existed.

 In the early stages of, national missionary leaders met for several councils to decide on the faith and order of the church.
 They did this to try to avoid the mistakes that are sometimes repeated in church-planting movements throughout history.

 As a result of their research, they discovered that for any movement to continue in the faith, with godliness and stability, there must be: (1) a strong emphasis on God’s Word (a systematic verse-by-verse teaching of the Word with practical application), (2) a church governance that helps maintain order, discipline, unity and accountability, (3) godly traditions of faith regularly practiced, and (4) an all-out commitment to fulfilling the Great Commission.

 Believers Eastern Church beliefs and practices were established to maintain these four godly principles.

 Believers Eastern Church defines itself as apostolic in origin (based on the teachings of the apostles), biblical and evangelical in faith and practice, democratic in function, episkopos (επίσκοπος or bishops) and presbuteros (πρεσβύτερος or elders) concept for administration and governance.
 (See Acts 14:23 and 1 Timothy 3:2)

 There is an episkopos synod, a grand assembly known as Believers Eastern Church General Assembly (House of Representatives), and councils to aid the metropolitan and bishops in administration.